Community of Practice

 The Community of Practice is designed to impart knowledge across four main areas of IECMH clinical practice:

-Over the course of 12 months (October 1, 2022 through September 30, 2023), clinicians in the community of practice will receive monthly trainings as well as ongoing reflective supervision/consultation (both group and individual) with a seasoned infant mental health mentor.
-Clinicians are also provided financial support to attain the infant or early childhood mental health endorsement through our state association of infant mental health.
+Over the course of a 12-month program, clinicians in the community of practice received monthly training as well as ongoing reflective supervision/consultation (both group and individual) with a seasoned infant mental health mentor.

 Upon completing the community of practice, clinicians will be equipped with practical skills to implement best practice assessment, diagnosis, and treatment of young children and their families.
 All training components and reflective supervision/consultation are aligned with the Endorsement for Culturally Sensitive, Relationship-Focused Practice Promoting Infant and Early Childhood Mental Health (IMH-E® or ECMH-E®).